 Before changing the way you eat and altering your diet in any significant way, please speak with a health professional to make sure it’s the best decision for you.

-With just five calories per cup, it makes sense that a cup of joe won’t do much damage to your metabolism or blood sugar.
-Coffee may actually rev up your metabolism by one to 25 percent.
-You may have to get used to the taste of black coffee, but we have faith in you.
+With just 4.8 calories per medium brewed coffee, it makes sense that a cup of coffee won’t do much damage to your metabolism or blood sugar.

 Here’s a list that gets the green light during the fasting phase, according to some IF experts.